alchemisten/eslint-config/README.md

 # ESLint Config
 Preconfigured ESLint rules and Prettier formatting for plug and play usage in projects.

+For NX projects simply copy over the rules for now.

 ## How to use
 * Install @alchemisten/eslint-config with: `yarn add @alchemisten/eslint-config`